Loving the Chipotle honey vinaigrette? Satisfy your craving at home with our copycat chipotle honey vinaigrette recipe you can make in minutes.

 - Taste and adjust seasonings, if necessary.

-- Use a plastic spatula to get the dressing all out of the food processor.
-Pour into a mason jar and store in the fridge for up to 4 days.
+- Use a spatula to scrape the dressing into a jar, and store in the fridge for up to 4 days.
 It's best to consume all the dressing within 48 hours for the best taste.
+Shake well before serving if it has separated.

 Notes